WhiteShadow969/Shadow-MD/README.md

 <h3 align="center"> HOW TO DEPLOY ON HUGGING FACE</h3>
 <h6 align-"center">
-*❄️ Deploy SubZero On Hugging Face For Free !*
+*❄️ Deploy Shadow On Hugging Face For Free !*

 `Specs :`
 - v2 CPU